ElektraInitiative/PermaplanT/doc/decisions/2d_drawing_lib.md

 ## Problem

-The Perma Plan(t) Web App needs a 2D graphics library to build one of its core features using the canvas.
+The PermaplanT App needs a 2D graphics library to build one of its core features using the canvas.

 ## Constraints